kestivvi/kestivvi/README.md

 I'm a computer science student at SGGW in Warsaw, Poland.
 I am passionate about building modern and scalable full-stack applications with cutting-edge technologies like Typescript and GraphQL.

 ## 🔭 Currently working on
-- Developing an android game as part of Software Engineering subject at SGGW in cooperation with other students being a group leader.
+- An android game as part of Software Engineering subject at SGGW in cooperation with other students.
+My role is a group leader.

 ## 🌱 I'm currently learning
 - Building websocket servers